 It is the mission of MySchoolROCKS to ensure that all students have the vocabulary, tools and appropriate outlets to thrive in a positive, community focused environment.
-Our vision combines face to face engagement with student friendly opportunities to experiment with music.
-MySchoolROCKS looks to engage with students across Canada helping them recognize, confront and reduce negative relationships.
+Our vision combines face to face engagement with student friendly opportunities to experiment with activities that engage the mind and body.
+MySchoolROCKS looks to connect with students across Canada helping them recognize, confront and reduce negative outcomes.

-All MySchoolROCKS programming is based on current best practices including the Ontario Ministry of Education Curricular Documents, abuse prevention programs from the Canadian Red Cross as well as professionally reviewed youth wellness research.
+All MySchoolROCKS programming is based on current best practices including the Ontario Ministry of Education Curricular Documents, abuse prevention programs from the Canadian Red Cross, The Ontario College of Teachers, The JaysCare Foundation and the YMCA of Canada as well as professionally reviewed youth wellness research.
 The MySchoolROCKS team is comprised of professionals whose backgrounds include the arts, media, education, business and technology.

 MySchoolROCKS believes funding challenges should not preclude students from strengthening interpersonal skills, learning about diversity and tapping into their artistic creativity.
 As a registered charity, MySchoolROCKS strives to be universal, portable and accessible to all children regardless of background, situation or location.